 - 45% of employees felt overwhelmed by the number of meetings they attend.

-Benchmark and improve team productivity
+Conclusion: Measure, and benchmark to improve team productivity

 By measuring and analyzing team productivity metrics is crucial for organizations to improve business performance and create a culture where employees thrive.
 With the right collaboration tools and strategies in place, organizations can effectively align team productivity with business objectives, foster a collaborative workplace culture, and provide the right tools for teams to communicate and collaborate effectively.